19 Real-life Examples of Accountability in the Workplace

 Proactivity can help improve time management by anticipating results and responding before it’s too late.

-Employees should be willing to think beyond their assigned role and motivate themselves when necessary to demonstrate this behavior in the workplace and develop accountability in their relationships.
+Employees should be willing to think beyond their assigned role, motivate themselves when necessary, and develop accountability in their relationships.

-By speaking up and giving helpful input on projects or topics, employees illustrate how much they care about achieving success for their team, company, or even themselves individually.
+By speaking up and giving helpful input on projects or topics, they show how much they care about achieving success for their team, company, or even themselves individually.

-For instance, when I notice that a process needs improvement, I always try to find out from my colleagues instead of complaining about it.
+For instance, when I notice that a process needs improvement, I always try to find out from my colleagues instead of complaining.

 Being ready to take on responsibilities

-It sets the precedent for being proactive rather than reactive, projecting an image of confidence and a desire to succeed.
+This mindset is also vital for being proactive, projecting an image of confidence and a desire to succeed.

-You will show that you’re invested in your job and understand the importance of new challenges within the workplace.
+You will show that you understand the importance of new challenges within the workplace.

 Accepting and learning from criticism

-No one enjoys being criticized, especially in a professional setting.
+No one likes being criticized, especially in a professional setting.

 If you make a mistake, accountability requires accepting responsibility for your actions.